-I have taken traditional everyday objects associated with domesticity, food, livelihood, which represent social structures —and cut them in half as a metaphor of the rift occurring in India today.
-Made from the very objects that were used in traditional Indian homes — the brass thali (plate), lassi glasses, tiffins , etc, have been transformed into a new idiom.
-These objects have been used here as metaphor of the division of our home and society— in a country that is obsessed with “progress” and the GDP — at the stake of our traditional values and an ideals of egalitarianism.
+Made from the very objects that were used in traditional Indian homes – the brass thali (plate), lassi glasses, tiffins, etc., have been transformed into a new idiom.
+These objects have been used here as metaphor of the division of our home and society – in a country with “progress” and the GDP – at the cost of our traditional values and ideals of egalitarianism.
 In the past, when joint families existed, there were safety-nets in place, which meant a family member in need would get support from other members of the family.
-Similarly kings would keep some money from tributes given to them aside, to help support his subjects in the hour of need such as during times of drought or famine.
+Similarly, monarchs would keep some money from tributes given to them aside, to help support their subjects in the hour of need such as during times of drought or famine.

-In this artwork, whose materials have been sourced from Chor Bazaar, I have used the idea of a fissure in our social structures as a metaphor for the creation of a new structure.
-This new structure has been created out of the bedrock of our traditions (the utensils), albeit in a very haphazard and unrecognizable manner with scant regard and sensitivity to our culture and values — all in the rush for progress and industrialization.
-We can still recognize that the new structure has been made from the old, but its hard understand how this structure, which has a very different purpose has come about.
+The artist is exploring the idea of the fissure of the India's social fabric as a metaphor for the creation of a new structure.
+This new structure, though fragile, has been created out of the bedrock of, Indian tradition (the utensils), albeit in a very haphazard manner with scant regard and sensitivity to one’s own culture and values – all in the rush for “progress”.
+One can still recognize that the new structure has been made from the old, but it is hard to understand how this structure, which has a very different purpose, has come about.
 Furthermore, this new structure is unstable and incongruous, much like the millions of shanty towns scattered haphazardly across urban India.

 Porosity Kabari is an interdisciplinary, cross-cultural, collaborative project whereby Indian creative thinker Ishan Khosla, Australian object designer Trent Jansen, and Australian architect/artist Professor Richard Goodwin participated in an internse 3 week long workshop in the heart of Mumbai — which looked at various contemporary aspects related to the market, the city and the mass production/consumption cycle, sustainability and various other aspects that came up as a result of the process.
 The project challenged these three designers to collaborate in Mumbai’s ‘Chor Bazaar’ (thieves market) and ‘Studio X’, using the bazaar as their only source of materials and making processes.
 In the bazaar, the designers learned from spontaneous conversation and experimentation with the vendors and crafts people working in this manic market place.
 Conversely, Studio X afforded the designers a space for considered discussion and precise prototyping, in the development of refined ideas to be taken back into the bazaar.